Group of faculty and staff lifting a heavy beam.

 Summer Camp

-Cost: Free of charge to students from Grades 5-12 who are interested in science
+• Cost: Free for students in Grades 5-12 with an interest in science

 Inner City Science Centre